A stream of nearly 500 stars in the Milky Way is actually a family | NewsChannel 3-12

 The discovery was presented Friday at the 237th meeting of the American Astronomical Society, which is occurring virtually due to the pandemic.

-“Most stellar clusters are formed together,” said study author Jeff Andrews, a postdoctoral fellow at Northwestern University, in a statement.
+“Most stellar clusters are formed together,” said study author Jeff Andrews, a postdoctoral fellow at Northwestern University and its Center for Interdisciplinary Exploration and Research in Astrophysics, in a statement.
 “What’s exciting about Theia 456 is that it’s not a small clump of stars together.
 It’s long and stretched out.
 There are relatively few streams that are nearby, young and so widely dispersed.”

 Stars are often formed in spherical groups, which are known as clusters.
 More recent data, however, has revealed other patterns, like these long streams, which astronomers think occurred when clusters of stars were ripped apart or stretched out.